Advertisers dump YouTube over questionable content featuring children

 Breaking News Emails

-Nestlé and Epic Game have withdrawn ads from YouTube after a viral video claimed it had hosted videos featuring young children that included comments from pedophiles.
+AT&T, Nestlé and Epic Games have withdrawn ads from YouTube after a viral video claimed it had hosted videos featuring young children that included comments from pedophiles.

+"Until Google can protect our brand from offensive content of any kind, we are removing all advertising from YouTube," an AT&T spokesperson said in an email.

 YouTube, which is owned by Google, said in a statement that any content that endangers minors is "abhorrent" and prohibited on its platform.
 It said comments that could be considered dangerous to minors are also banned.